Inclusive Playgrounds for Long Island Kids with Special Needs

 Inclusive playgrounds allow kids of all ages and abilities to come together in an environment that facilitates shared play.
-Long Island has so many great playgrounds where kids can just be kids, but here is our list of playgrounds that also include equipment and/or layouts suitable for children with special needs or a disability.
+Long Island has so many great playgrounds where kids can just be kids, but here is our list of accessible playgrounds that also include equipment and/or layouts suitable for children with special needs or a disability.

 Looking for more playground fun?
 See our lists of the best playgrounds on Long Island and the top playgrounds for toddlers.
 For a complete guide to parks, playgrounds, and family fun hiking trails, check out our guide to Long Island parks and playgrounds.

 Andrew J. Parise Park — Cedarhurst

 The Boundless Playground at Andrew J. Parise Park has an accessible sprinkler area, making it a one-stop play destination.
 The playground is well contained with a fence and good sight lines from the sitting and picnic areas.
 There are ramps onto the play structures, ground-level play features, a small rock climber, and interactive play features throughout.
 There is no barrier to the entrance of the sprinkler area so wheelchairs and those with limited mobility can enjoy access.
 There are also two barrier-free restrooms available.
 Kids might also enjoy watching the trains pull in and out of Cedarhurst LIRR station across the street.

 Originally destroyed in superstorm Sandy, this park was completely renovated in 2014 thanks to The Sandy Ground Project.
 Dedicated to six-year-old Sandy Hook school shooting victim Noah Pozner, this playground features multiple play structures, including one that has wheelchair accessible ramps, and a spray park.
 There are no lips or barriers to get into the spray park, making it easier for those in wheelchairs or with limited mobility to escape the summer heat.